Integrated Cost and Schedule Risk Analysis

 3. KEY ELEMENTS IN QUANTITATIVE RISK ANALYSIS

-The key elements of a quantitative risk analysis are discussed below.
+The key elements of a quantitative schedule risk analysis are discussed below.

 3.1 THE SUMMARY PROJECT SCHEDULE

-The platform for the integrated cost-schedule quantitative risk analysis is the project schedule with costs loaded as summary resources.
+The platform for cost schedule integration quantitative risk analysis is the project schedule with costs loaded as summary resources.
 Since most traditional cost estimates are developed in a spreadsheet, a risk analysis of the project’s cost estimate is often conducted using a software package that simulates a spreadsheet cost model.2 These analyses are often incomplete because it is difficult to represent the schedule risk’s impact on cost in spreadsheet models.

 Integrated cost-schedule risk analyses perform Monte Carlo simulations on a resource-loaded project schedule (i.e., logically-linked, comprehensive, Level 2 or Level 3 schedule) so that both schedule risk and cost risk can be analyzed simultaneously in the simulations.
 Software that is able to simulate schedules developed in the organization’s preferred scheduling package must be used.3